Swimming enclosures

 Jacobs Well swimming enclosure is located directly to the north of the Jacobs Well Air Sea Rescue, off Jacobs Well Road.
 The enclosure consists of approximately 150 metres of netting suspended from floating pontoons.
 The enclosure has a beach area, and barbecue and picnic facilities have been provided in the adjacent park land.

-The Murlong swimming enclosure in Palm Beach has approximately 70 metres of beach where children can play in the sand or go for a swim in a netted enclosure.
-Installed within the beach are a number of shade structures to escape from the sun.
-Murlong Crescent also offers drinking fountains, beach showers and toilets for your convenience.
+The Murlong swimming enclosure in Palm Beach has around 70 metres of beach where children can play in the sand or go for a swim in a netted enclosure.
+There are shade structures on the beach for escape from the sun.
+Murlong Crescent also has drinking fountains, beach showers and toilets for your convenience.
 There are also picnic tables and gas barbecues.
 Free car parking is available, along with a boat ramp.

-The Paradise Point swimming enclosure is located adjacent to the main shopping area at Paradise Point, near the corner of Falkinder Avenue and the Esplanade.
-A large netted enclosure has been established on the foreshore just north of the Ephraim Island bridge.
+The Paradise Point swimming enclosure is next to the main shopping area at Paradise Point, near the corner of Falkinder Avenue and the Esplanade.
+This large netted enclosure is on the foreshore just north of the Ephraim Island bridge.

 The Tipplers swimming enclosure is located along the pristine beach at the Tipplers camping grounds, South Stradbroke Island.
-Surrounding amenities include toilets, café and kiosk.
+There are toilets, a café and kiosk nearby.